 4. Go ahead, brush your teeth

-That double filtered water appears to be the norm at the larger resorts, from the taps in the bathroom, the shower heads, to the sinks in the kitchen.
+That double-filtered water appears to be the norm at the larger resorts, from the taps in the bathroom to the showerheads to the sinks in the kitchen.
 That said, it's just as easy to use that handy bottled water on those pearly whites, and it will keep your risk of ingestion even lower.
 Need a drink of water after brushing?
 Drink bottled water.
 But please, continue to brush.

 5. Don't swish the shower water